 Kids are growing up faster than ever.
 You only have to switch on the news to hear of another child subjected to online bullying, or being pressured by social media posts.

 And while we all want to protect our children from online horrors, we have to accept that they’re growing up in a world very different from our own – one where technology rules.

 |Image credit: Anthony Kelly

-It’s hard to pinpoint exactly when a child should get their first smartphone, but one thing’s for sure: acceptable ages are getting younger and younger.
-And this isn’t a surprise – in fact, it’s a good thing.
+It’s hard to pinpoint exactly when a child should get their first smartphone, but one thing’s for sure: acceptable ages are getting younger and younger and, in my experience, this is largely driven by peer pressure and the need for working parents to keep tabs on their kids.

 Our children will work in a world where digital is key, and if they aren’t digital-savvy, they could miss out.
 Schools all over the world are putting more and more emphasis on using IT in lessons, even introducing coding lessons.
 Both my children use Google Classroom for their lessons which has proved invaluable during the current COVID pandemic.